-This capstone course marks the conclusion of the MS Health Care Informatics Program, designed for an in-depth exploration of the field of health informatics with a focus on its application across various health science areas.
+This capstone course marks the conclusion of the online MS Health Care Informatics, designed for an in-depth exploration of the field of health informatics with a focus on its application across various health science areas.
 Students will explore how information technology and healthcare intersect to address modern challenges in health sciences, emphasizing the evaluation of health information technology systems in meeting current healthcare needs.
-The course culminates with each student completing an applied research project, which encompasses not only the project's execution but also its presentation for professional and peer evaluation.
+The course culminates with each student completing a project that will be presented for professional and peer evaluation.
 Additionally, the course includes the development of a reflective ePortfolio and an exploration of current issues in Health Informatics within the context of a rapidly evolving healthcare delivery system.